Somaliland and Eritrea – Horn of Africa Independence Combo

 We check out the Tank graveyard where we can see out-of-use tanks that were demolished during the war with Ethiopia.

-Continue our tour of Asmara where we check out the various pre-Independence Day celebrations including modern and folklore dances, and even the Independence Day Marathon.
-Visitors are encouraged to join in, so bring your running shoes!
+Continue our tour of Asmara where we check out the various pre-Independence Day celebrations including modern and folklore dances.

 Free time to walk around the city after breakfast and mingle with locals.

 There will be various art exhibitions along the pedestrianized streets of the Main liberation avenue.

 After lunch, we join the celebrations at Asmara Stadium.
 There will be various displays by the Military music band, and the Eritrean Air force will fly over the stadium in a spectacular color show!
 Multiple dramas will be shown by many artists during the afternoon.